cmaher/SGAS/README.md

 ####Stage 6
 Something approaching an actual sample game (albeit, quite lame).
 The main point is to demonstrate how everything done so far fits together.
+#####Game Rules
++ WASD moves
++ Left mouse button shoots in direction of mouse
++ Hitting enemies disables them, but increases their fire and rotation rates
++ Hitting a nondisabled enemy grants gives 10 points
++ Getting hit by a bullet loses 20 points
++ The game ends when you have -20 points or fewer

 ###LICENSE  (Simplified BSD License)